saikiran1123/Cornea-Ulcer-Segmentation/README.md

-# Corneal Ulcer Detection Using U-Net with ResNet50 Encoder
+# Corneal Ulcer Detection Using U-Net and ResNet50

 This project implements a Corneal Ulcer Detection model using a U-Net architecture.
 The model is trained to segment corneal ulcers from raw images using deep learning techniques.
 The primary focus is on providing accurate segmentation to aid medical diagnosis.